nikel-api/nikel-ts/README.md

 `get<titled_endpoint_name>(params)`

-`params` is an key-value object used to filter results.
+`params` is a key-value object used to filter results.

 Please consult the official documentation for all available endpoints.